maikeeb/COSC-2p05---Programming-Languages/COSC 2P13 Computer Systems/final exam review.md

   > * The kernel is not aware of the existence of threads
   - kernel-level
   > * Kernel maintains context information for the process and the threads
-  > * Scheduling is done ona  thread basis
+  > * Scheduling is done on a thread basis
   > * Example: Windows
   - combined
   > * Thread creation done in the user space